nickedes/MinimaMusica/README.md

 MinimaMusica
 ============

-Wil fetch the data of songs from songs.pk and update the database of musicbrainz
+Will fetch the data of songs from songs.pk and update the database of musicbrainz.